-Our Department of Chemistry and Biochemistry offers flexible and interdisciplinary coursework within the foundational fields of analytical, inorganic, organic, and physical chemistry.
+Our Department of Chemistry and Biochemistry offers flexible and interdisciplinary coursework for majors within the foundational fields of analytical, inorganic, organic, and physical chemistry.

 Teaching is serious business for our faculty, who treat students as individuals and use a variety of teaching techniques to help them think productively and critically—in the classroom and in the laboratory.
 Our faculty members are active in research and often include students in their work.
 They receive numerous grants that support their research and acquire modern instrumentation.View Faculty